UlyssesZh/UlyssesZh.github.io/_posts/2023-02-01-defend-aliens.md

 $$b=-\frac12r\sin\varphi.$$

-Substitute back into Equation \ref{eq: trajectory}, and we have finally the equation of the envelope:
+Substitute back into Equation [@eq:eq-trajectory], and we have finally the equation of the envelope:

 $$\frac{4a}r=1-\cos\varphi,$$